mattermost/docs/source/deploy/mobile-app-changelog.md

 ### Known Issues
  - Posts sometimes get stuck behind the post textbox on iPad.
+ - User may need to log out and back in from the app to see data retention results on the app.
- - Various known issue with Collapsed Reply Threads (Beta) feature:
+ - Various known issues with Collapsed Reply Threads (Beta) feature:
    - Mobile app top bar disappears after resuming app from screen lock.
    - New messages banner should only count root posts.
    - Clicking Jump to on mobile shows a different highlighted channel list than the sidebar highlighted channel list.